kekekeks/NObservable/README.md

 Groups multiple property updates so change reactions won't be triggered on *each* property set call.

-Proper method instrumentation ([@action decorator](https://mobx.js.org/refguide/action.html) alternative) aren't implemented **yet**, but unlike MobX it would be possible to make them properly work with `async` functions.
+Proper method instrumentation ([@action decorator](https://mobx.js.org/refguide/action.html) alternative) isn't implemented **yet**, but unlike MobX it would be possible to make it properly work with `async` functions.

 ```cs
 var o = new Foo{Prop1 = 1};